Trigger finger

 Steroid injections

-Steroid injections involve the injection of cortisone medications such as triamcinolone, dexamethasone or methylprednisolone directly into the tendon sheath to reduce inflammation (swelling) and pain.
-You may need to use a finger splint to help rest the finger for a few days after the injection.
-Steroid injections are usually effective.
-However, it will take a few days to a few weeks for the steroids to work.
+Steroid injections involve having cortisone (eg, triamcinolone, dexamethasone or methylprednisolone) injected into your tendon sheath.
+This is done to ease the inflammation (swelling) and pain.
+You may need to use a finger splint to help rest your finger for a few days after the injection.
+Steroid injections usually help, but it will take a few days to weeks for them to work properly.
+You may find the problem comes back and you need another steroid injection.

 Read more about steroid injections